« View All Posts

 3. Use Fuel Additives

 Fuel additives are your best friend when it comes to preparing for winter.
-There are two types of fuel additives to consider:
+They'll help prevent fuel gelling which can lead to major breakdowns.
+There are two types of fuel additives to consider.

 This is the go-to additive for drivers to use before encountering cold weather.
 Adding this treatment before reaching a cold climate is a proactive approach to preventing fuel-related issues.
 This ensures your fuel remains in a condition that won't lead to gelling, which can be a costly and inconvenient problem to resolve.